-An attachment is an interchangeable tool that is coupled to carrier machines such as excavators, loaders, the demolition robot, or carrier frames with hydraulic power packs.
+An attachment is an interchangeable tool that is coupled to carrier machines such as excavators, loaders, demolition robots, or carrier frames with hydraulic power packs.
 In construction, deconstruction, and extraction technology, attachments define the specific work process: cutting, splitting, gripping, pressing, crushing.
 Especially in concrete demolition, gutting works, or rock excavation, specialized tools such as concrete pulverizers or hydraulic rock and concrete splitters enable controlled interventions with low noise, reduced vibration, and high precision.
+As interchangeable implements, hydraulic attachments turn base machines into task-specific systems and support selective dismantling with high process reliability.

-An attachment is a mechanical or hydraulic tool that is mounted to a carrier via standardized interface systems (e.g., quick couplers, adapter plates) and energy supplies (hydraulics, and, if necessary, electric or pneumatic).
+An attachment is a mechanical or hydraulic tool that is mounted to a carrier via standardized interface systems (e.g., quick couplers, adapter plates) and energy supplies (hydraulics and, if necessary, electric or pneumatic).
 The aim is to extend the carrier’s functionality for a defined task such as concrete demolition, steel cutting, rock or natural stone splitting, gripping, or cutting tanks.
+Typical interfaces include quick couplers with defined locking geometries, adapter plates tailored to the carrier class, and optional rotators for precise positioning.
 In practical applications of concrete demolition and special demolition, hydraulic attachments are predominantly used, including concrete pulverizers, combination shears, multi cutters, steel shears, tank cutters, as well as stone splitting cylinders within rock and concrete splitting systems.
+Short changeover times with quick couplers increase utilization and keep workflows lean.

 Hydraulic attachments convert flow and pressure into force, torque, or linear motion.
 Core components include cylinders, valves, bearing points, and tool-specific assemblies such as jaw arms, knives, blades, or splitting wedges.
 In concrete pulverizers, the hydraulic cylinder generates a closing force that crushes concrete in a controlled manner and exposes reinforcement.
 Rock and concrete splitting equipment operate with static pressure: splitting wedges and stone splitting cylinders generate high radial forces in pre-drilled holes or along separation joints, causing the material to open with minimal vibration and without uncontrolled cracking.
-Hydraulic power units supply mobile or stationary applications when no excavator hydraulic circuit is available or low-emission indoor operations are required.
+Hydraulic power units supply mobile or stationary applications when no excavator hydraulic circuit is available or low-emission indoor operations are required and ensure stable delivery of pressure (bar) and flow (L/min) for repeatable results.

 Types and configurations at a glance